 Workflow Automation Examples

 For example, social media marketers are constantly challenged to put out a steady stream of new social posts, while monitoring and managing content on multiple platforms.
-By leveraging workflow automation, marketers can schedule messages in advance, personalize content for different platforms, set up automated responses to common questions and curate content from multiple sources.
-As a result, marketers are able to gain back valuable time to draft new content, listen for feedback and actively engage online with their most loyal users.
+By leveraging workflow automation, marketers can schedule messages in advance, personalize content for different platforms, set up automated responses to common questions, and curate content from multiple sources.
+As a result, marketers are able to gain back valuable time to draft new content, listen for feedback, and actively engage online with their most loyal users.

-In addition, automation is often applied in the food industry to identify food safety risks and ensure compliance with regulatory requirements.
+In addition, automation is often applied in the food industry to identify food safety risks and maintain compliance with regulatory requirements.
 For example, automation tools can analyze data to flag expired health certifications among suppliers or detect deviations in the maintenance of appropriate temperatures of transported goods to avoid potential food spoilage.
-In the event a foodborne illness occurs, automation tools can expedite the product-recall process by automatically generating and delivering notices to grocery stores, restaurants and other affected customers to get the word out quickly.
+In the event a foodborne illness occurs, workflow automation tools can expedite the product-recall process by automatically generating and delivering notices to grocery stores, restaurants, and other affected customers to get the word out quickly.

 Automate Your Workflows Seamlessly in NetSuite